Have you been diagnosed with peripheral neuropathy?

 Ultimately, you need to see your doctor regularly.
 Find a doctor who specializes in treating patients with neuropathy, like your local NeuropathyDR® clinician.
 They can help you choose proper footwear and take care of your feet on a routine basis and stop any problems before they’re severe.
 By seeing your doctor regularly and staying on top of any issues you may have, you can reduce your risk of amputation by between 20% and 70%.

-For more information on diagnoses, treatment and coping with peripheral neuropathy in your feet, get your Free E-Book and subscription to the Weekly Ezine “Beating Neuropathy” at http://neuropathydr.com.
+For more information on coping with neuropathy, get your Free E-Book and subscription to the Weekly Ezine “Beating Neuropathy” at https://neuropathydr.co